timescale/docs.timescale.com-content/getting-started/installation-apt-debian.md

 Do you want to continue?
 [Y/n]
 ```

-Once you confirm and install the newest binary package, you must still perform the
+Once you confirm and install the newest binary package, perform the
 EXTENSION update as discussed in [Updating Timescale to 2.0][update-tsdb-2].

 #### Configure your database